 Atrial tachycardia and other ectopic rhythms, which originate in the atria, occur outside the sinus nodes, and they create action potentials faster than the sinus node, which enables them to become the primary pacemaker of the heart.
 When any atrial rate is greater than 100 beats per minute, the term for the rhythm is atrial tachycardia.
 However, if the rate is less than 100 beats per minute, the term is ectopic atrial rhythm.

-When the original of electrical activity is not from the sinus node, the P wave does not have its normal appearance, which is upright in lead II and biphasic in V1.
-Depending upon where is originates, the morphology will differ.
+When the origin of electrical activity is not from the sinus node, the P wave does not have its normal appearance, which is upright in lead II and biphasic in V1.
+Depending upon where it originates, the morphology will differ.
 These P waves are called “ectopic P waves.”
 They are seen in multifocal atrial tachycardia, wandering atrial pacemaker, and premature atrial contractions.

 Atrial tachycardia itself is common, and is caused by chronic hypertension, valvular disease, congestive heart failure, and the degenerative changes of age.
 Often, on 24 hour Holter monitoring of the elderly, there are brief but asymptomatic runs of atrial tachycardia.